-- patient preference information (PPI) - clinical outcome assessments (COAs) (including patient-reported outcome (PRO) measures) - digital health technology-derived (DHT-derived) measures
+- Patient preference information (PPI) - Clinical outcome assessments (COAs) (including patient-reported outcome (PRO) measures) - Digital health technology-derived (DHT-derived) measures

-Each of these types of measures can be used to understand patient-centred benefits of therapies (i.e., meaningful improvements in how a patient feels or functions).
+Each of these types of measures can be used to characterise patient-centred benefits of therapies (i.e., meaningful improvements in how a patient feels or functions).

-DHT-derived measures can capture patient-centred information about disease symptoms, physical, cognitive, and emotional functions, and experience with therapy.
+DHT-derived measures can capture patient-centred information about disease symptoms, physical, cognitive, and emotional function, and experience with therapy.
 They can measure the status of a patient's health in ways that may be related to, but often differ from, COAs.
 For example, DHTs may measure activity intensity but not specific activities.
-Likewise, DHT-derived measures may detect changes in patient-centred outcomes - such as function - earlier than a patient may notice such a change.
-For patient-centred DHT-derived measures (i.e., DHT-derived measures that capture how a patient feels and functions) to be useful as endpoints in clinical studies, they must not only be technically validated, but also demonstrate that they measure functions, activities, symptoms, and other impacts of disease and treatment that are important to patients and measure changes in these outcomes that are meaningful to patients.

-PPI, COAs, and DHT-derived measures are different, but complementary, types of patient-centred data.
-Because these measures are complementary, using these measures in combination will provide a more robust view of the benefits of therapies measured using DHT-derived endpoints from the patient perspective.
-Combining these complementary measures is necessary to demonstrate the utility of using DHT-derived measures as clinical study endpoints that reflect the value of treatment benefits to patients.
-Specifically, using these measures in combination may contribute to determining what constitutes a minimal clinically important difference (MCID) in patient-centred DHT-derived endpoints from the patient perspective in clinical studies of therapies to treat chronic diseases.
-For the purpose of this project, a chronic disease is defined as a long-term health condition that may not have a cure.
+Likewise, DHT-derived measures may detect changes in patient-centred outcomes such as function earlier than a patient may notice such a change.
+For patient-centred DHT-derived measures (i.e., DHT-derived measures that capture how a patient feels and functions) to be useful as endpoints in clinical studies, they must not only be technically validated, but also demonstrate that they measure functions, activities, symptoms, and other impacts of disease and treatment that are important to patients and measures changes in these outcomes that are meaningful to patients.
+PPI, COAs, and DHT-derived measures are different, but complementary types of patient-centred data.
+Because these measures are complementary, using these measures in combination will provide a more robust view of the benefits of therapies from the patient perspective.
+In addition, using these measures in combination may contribute to determining what constitutes a minimal clinically important difference (MCID) in patient-centred DHT-derived endpoints from the patient perspective in clinical studies of therapies to treat chronic diseases.